ctp-eos/ctp-eos/README.md

 ### WHY STUDY/APPLY CTP ENERGY?
-OR LEARN HOW TO APPLY THE NON-PHYSICAL ASPECTS OF THE CTP-EOS TO MY MIND?"
+OR LEARN HOW TO APPLY THE NON-PHYSICAL ASPECTS OF THE CTP-EOS™ TO MY MIND?"

 ![Alt Text](https://github.com/ctp-eos/git.hub.profile.grahics/blob/main/CTP%20Sci%20Student.png)

-- CTP-EOS is part of the C-spiritual or non-physical operating system and non-physical CTP Technologies, CTP Spiritual Technologies, or CTP C-Spiritual Technologies utilized by advanced civilizations of the C-domain *(multiverse)*.
+- CTP-EOS™ is part of the C-spiritual or non-physical operating system and non-physical CTP Technologies™, CTP Spiritual Technologies™, or CTP C-Spiritual Technologies™ utilized by advanced civilizations of the C-domain *(multiverse)*.
 - Learning the 'conscious' aspects of the CTPSci Sciences *(themselves)* will be prerequite(s) in order to properly interface with and utilize advanced CTP Energy Systems and future physical CTP deeptech deeptech technologies of the future.
-- Thus, the *'CTP-EOS'* must be learned and applied to one's mind and one's consciousness, many years before the future CTP Energy Systems themselves can ever be realized.
+- Thus, the *'CTP-EOS™'* must be learned and applied to one's mind and one's consciousness, many years before the future CTP Energy Systems themselves can ever be realized.
+- Humanity must *scale* itself UP to advanced consciousness and become an extraterrestrial and advanced *new civilization* in our own right!
+- Future advanced CTP Energy Systems & CTP Technologies must be earned from C-domain!
+- This begins with advancing our consciousness *forward* into the C-domain and *connecting* and 'threading' our minds* in' - further and mluch more deeper into the C-domain!

 ![Alt Text](https://github.com/ctp-eos/git.hub.profile.grahics/blob/main/cruiser.jpeg)